jenslaufer/data-driven-entrepreneurship-blog/_posts/2020-11-30-an_initial_sofware_setup_for_startups.md

 You cannot easily conduct a survey with a custom domain name with your private Google account.
 But do you really want this?
 While operating in the business model search mode I would rather stay under the radar: Remember, you haven't found your final business model, so it's a bad idea to build up (and destroy) a brand in this stage.
 Brand building is something for the era after you found your business model.
 Therefore it's OK to conduct surveys from a personal Google account.
 Another option is a Survey plugin for your CMS.

 ## Pricing comparison

+To get an idea what costs you can expect I collected data.

 **Extra Tipp**